 In today’s culture, these things can make you feel like a bad mom.
-Like you’re not doing enough for your kids and they’re going to grow up scarred.
+Like you’re not doing enough for your kids and they’ll grow up scarred.

 If you’re worried that you’re ruining your kids by having a business, it’s time for some more truth.

-When you start to feel like you’re ruining your kids, just remind yourself why your business is good for them.
+When you feel like you’re ruining your kids, just remind yourself why your business is good for them.
 You are teaching your kids:

 - How to work hard